ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 ## 4. Enhanced Monitoring for Hive and LLAP <a id="enhanced_monitoring"></a>

 HDP includes some nice new ways to debug and diagnose Hive and Tez jobs.

-First let’s look at the Tez View.
-In Ambari hover over the “more items” icon in the top right and click `Tez View`.
+First let’s look at the Tez View:

 ![click_tez_view](assets/click_tez_view.png)